How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Crop Farms

-• Land: Price varies widely by location.
+• Land: Price varies a lot by location.

 Livestock Farms: Animals And Infrastructure